LennonLab/MicrobialBiodiversityTheory/paper/Introduction.md

 **S2:** Recognizing that the SAD is a distribution of total abundance (*N*) among a number of species (*S*), constraint-based methods seek to predict the most likely form of the SAD given, e.g., *N* and *S* as the only empirical inputs.
 **S3:** Most of these constraint-based approaches are based on maximum-likelihood and invoke the principle of maximum entropy (MaxEnt), i.e., the most likely form of the SAD is that having the most ways of occurring.
 **S3:** Though simple in concept, MaxEnt predictions require assumptions such as whether species and/or individuals are distinguishable, and whether average abundance (*N*/*S*) is also constrained (Pueyo et al. 2006, Harte 2011).
-**S4:** Consequently, different predictions for abundance patterns (like the SAD) are possible under a constraint-based framework (Haegeman and Loreau 2011).
+**S4:** Consequently, different predictions for abundance patterns (like the SAD) are possible under a constraint-based framework (Haegeman and Etienne 2010).
 **S5:** So far, the maximum entropy theory of ecology (METE) has been the most accurate constraint-based framework for predicting the SAD and linking it to other primary patterns of biodiversity (Harte et al. 2008, 2009, Harte 2011, White et al. 2012, Xiao et al. 2014).